shtakasu/shtakasu.github.io/content/research.md

 I study a large-scale recurrent neural network(RNN) by means of mean-field theory and Lyapunov analysis.
 In addition, I investigate computational capacity of such RNNs in terms of information theory.
 Besides these model analyses, I study information flow in time-series data such as EEG and intracellular calcium concentration, using transfer entropy, a model-free analysis method.

 ## Publications
+・Shotaro Takasu and Toshio Aoyagi, "Suppression of chaos in a partially driven recurrent neural network", arXiv: [2306.00900](https://arxiv.org/abs/2306.00900)

 ## Presentations（International Conference）
 ・ **Shotaro Takasu** and Toshio Aoyagi, "Dynamical mean-field analysis of a reservoir computing receiving input signals partially", NEURO 2022, Okinawa Convention Center, Japan, July 2022 (oral).